eProsima/Integration-Service-docs/docs/concepts_terms.rst

 ..
 TODO, change the URL to point to *Fast RTPS* Concepts and Terms.

-You should know `Fast-RTPS's Concepts and Terms <http://docs.eprosima.com/en/latest/introduction.html>`__ too.
+`Fast-RTPS's Concepts and Terms <http://docs.eprosima.com/en/latest/introduction.html>`__ should be known too.

-You can interact with *Integration Service* at two different levels:
+*Integration Service* allows user interaction at two different levels:

 * As a stand-alone application.
 * As a library.

-If you use *IS* as a library, you must provide the configuration XML file programmatically.
+When using *IS* as a library, a configuration XML file must be programmatically provided.

 Integration Service architecture
 ---------------------------------

-*IS* provides three interfaces that must be implemented by any *bridge* that you want to use.
-This classes are :ref:`isbridge`, :ref:`iswriter` and :ref:`isreader`.
+*IS* provides three interfaces that must be implemented by any new custom *bridge* to allow new protocols.
+These classes are :ref:`isbridge`, :ref:`iswriter`, and :ref:`isreader`.
 There is an :ref:`rtps-bridge` implementation as default, that uses *Fast RTPS* libraries.

 *IS* is intended to communicate *Fast RTPS* with others protocols when using *bridges*, so any :ref:`connector` must have at least one *endpoint* configured as a *Fast RTPS* participant.

-When you implement your ``ISBridge`` derived class, you must take into account:
+When implementing ``ISBridge`` derived classes, the following points must be taken into account:

 - Only :class:`ISWriter::write` is mandatory to implement.
-- When your *reader* receives data, you must call :class:`on_received_data` function with the data properly converted into :class:`SerializedPayload_t`.
+- When a *reader* receives data, its :class:`on_received_data` function must be called with the data properly converted into :class:`SerializedPayload_t`.
-- You can override the default behaviour but isn't recommended in general.
-This behaviour follows this diagram:
+- The default behavior can be overridden but isn't recommended in general.
+This behavior follows this diagram:

 .. image:: flow.png
     :align: center